FEATURE DEPRECATION NOTICE - Activity modules

 We are phasing out the Activity module feature.
 It is no longer possible to enable an Activity module in a topic and, in March 2025, previously configured Activity modules will be disabled from topics.

-For more information, including tips and suggestions for replacing existing Activity modules, please refer to the FAQs section below.
+For more information, including tips and suggestions for replacing existing Activity modules, please refer click here.

 To enhance the effectiveness of your training and help learners solidify the skills and expertise they’ve gained, we recommend incorporating on-the-job activities into topics.